 How To Form a Florida Nonprofit Corporation: A Guide for Lawyers

 There are over a hundred thousand nonprofit corporations in Florida and many of them were formed without adopting bylaws or following the basics of nonprofit corporation law.
-Florida nonprofit corporations lawyer James W. Martin wrote this 227 page book “How To Form a Florida Nonprofit Corporation: A Guide for Lawyers” to provide a step-by-step process with legal forms and checklists for forming and maintaining Florida nonprofit corporations.
+St. Petersburg Pinellas County Florida nonprofit corporation attorney James W. Martin wrote this 227 page book “How To Form a Florida Nonprofit Corporation: A Guide for Lawyers” to provide a step-by-step process with legal forms and checklists for forming and maintaining Florida nonprofit corporations.
+He is also Board Certified in Real Estate Law by The Florida Bar.

-For almost twenty years, Jim Martin authored the nonprofit corporations volume of the national legal forms publication West’s Legal Forms, which included legal forms for forming nonprofit corporations in every state.
+For almost twenty years, Jim Martin authored the nonprofit corporations volume of a national legal forms publication, which included legal forms for forming nonprofit corporations in every state.

 He has seen many nonprofit corporations improperly formed and maintained.
 Some failed to file for tax-exempt status after incorporation; some failed to hold annual meetings and file annual reports; some failed to prepare meeting minutes and maintain records; and some failed to follow statutory procedures.
 Failure to comply with the basics of nonprofit corporation law can result in real estate title problems, litigation, taxes, penalties, and potential personal liability.